Staffwerke/vm-babysitter/README.md

 - For easier management, import the provisioned [XML template](unraid-template/vm-babysitter.xml) to your `~/.docker/templates-user`

-- To see Unraid notifications: 1) edit docker options and switch to advanced view, setting Network type to 'host' 2) Add the pulic SSH key counterpart you're using for remote backups into your local authorized_keys file (normally located at ~/.ssh/ folder)
+- To see Unraid notifications: 1) edit docker options and switch to advanced view, setting Network type to 'host' 2) Add the public SSH key counterpart you're using for remote backups into your local authorized_keys file (normally located at ~/.ssh/ folder)

-- **Disable VM autostart of the hosts you want to babysit**: When a server is booted, local checkpoints are lost because they are stored in `/var/lib/libvirt/qemu/checkpoint`.
+- **Disable VM auto start of the hosts you want to babysit**: When a server is booted, local checkpoints are lost because they are stored in `/var/lib/libvirt/qemu/checkpoint`.
 While VM-Babysitter can deal with this (thanks to Virtnbdbackup's resilience restoring lost checkpoints from backups) it will refuse to check backups of VMs if these are running.
 In order to start VMs automatically, pass it selectively via `VM_AUTOSTART_LIST` option; so they will start right after initial checks has been performed.

 ### Generic example of full docker command for local backups: